PCB Material-(Selection requirement while designing the PCB)

 Some of the mechanical properties considered include;

-The unit used to measure the density of a dielectric is grams per centimeters cubed.
+The unit used to measure the density of a dielectric is grams per centimeter cubed.
 It can also be measured using pounds per cubic inch.

-Peel strength of a PCB material is defined as the ability of copper layers and dielectric material to bond.
-Manufacturers can test the peel strength of PCB material by exposing copper traces with the thickness of one ounce to high temperatures, chemicals, and heat stress.
+The peak strength of a PCB material is defined as the ability of copper layers and dielectric material to bond.
+Manufacturers can test the peel strength of PCB material by exposing copper traces with a thickness of one ounce to high temperatures, chemicals, and heat stress.

 It refers to the period a dielectric material resists delamination effects.
 When fiberglass and laminate materials are exposed to moisture or heat stress, they delaminate.
 The time duration these PCB materials take to separate from each other under moisture or thermal shock conditions is referred to as the time to delamination.

 The term Flexural strength refers to the tendency of dielectrics not to break when subjected to physical strength.
 The unit used to measure flexural strength is Pounds per square inch or Kilograms per square meter.
-There are two ways used in measuring the flexural strength of PCBs;
+There are two ways used to measure the flexural strength of PCBs;

 1. By exerting force at the center of the board with the ends supported.